kolzchut/mediawiki-extensions-MarkMajorChanges/README.md

 ## Changelog

+### 0.5.0 [2021-10-17]
+- Major: push tickets into Atlassian Jira
+  - Allow specifying an existing Jira issue number to add as subtask to
+  - If no parent jira specified, open as a separate issue.
+- Remove the majorchange/arabic distinction

-### 0.4.0 [2020-28]
+### 0.4.0 [2020-10-28]
 - Add "lemode" param to API, to limit by tag (onlyminor, onlymajor, all)
 - Add "lecategory" param to API, to limit to a specific category

 ### 0.3.0 [2020-10-23]
 - Add an API query to retrieve the log (based on query/logevents)